Altinity/terraform-altinitycloud-connect/README.md

 # terraform-altinitycloud-connect

 Terraform module for connecting your Kubernetes clusters to [Altinity.Cloud](https://altinity.cloud/anywhere).
-If you're looking for way to manage ClickHouse clusters via Terraform, see [terraform-provider-altinitycloud](https://github.com/altinity/terraform-provider-altinitycloud).
+If you're looking for a way to manage ClickHouse clusters via Terraform, see [terraform-provider-altinitycloud](https://github.com/altinity/terraform-provider-altinitycloud).

 ## Usage